Last month, we reviewed the nuances of case interview anatomy, emphasizing how interviewer- and interviewee-led interviews have similar case anatomy.

 It would be a little bit too simple if there weren’t a few exceptions to the general rule.
 If you’re getting interviewed at BCG and you feel like you’re in an interviewer-led case, don’t be surprised.
 Not only should you know at which firm each type of interview might occur, but also when each type may occur.

 - Screening Interview – If you’re an experienced hire, or if you’re applying to work outside of your core region, you’ll often be have a preliminary interview, usually by phone.
 In this round, it can be either type of interview and the question you’re presented with will be much simpler than in later rounds.
-Market sizing questions are easy go-tos on the phone.
+Market sizing questions are an easy go-to on the phone.

 - Round 1 – Almost always conducted in person and more frequently interviewer-led.
 These are common for on campus recruiting where 60+ people may be being interviewed.
 As such, they use this round to weed out the people who can’t solve cases by making sure everyone gets cases that are comparable in terms of difficulty.